ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-How do we list only those records whidh don't have `name` and skip those which do?
+How do we list only those records which don't have `name` and skip those which do?
 Well, one obvious solution then would be
 to walk all those entries, which do have `name` labels and purge them:
 ```
 bash $ echo "$JSN" | jtc -w'<name>l:[-1]' -p